-Peace and Conflict by Irene Sabatini
+PEACE AND CONFLICT by Irene Sabatini

-Recommend: Adults and older teens with a taste of a Zimbabwean culture.
+Verdict: For adults and older teens with a taste of a Zimbabwean culture.

 The story of a young boy's adventures as he takes it upon himself to solve the mystery of an 'evil' old neighbour in Geneva, and a missing auntie in Zimbabwe.
 Charming, funny and resonant, this is a novel about how one boy comes to understand what conflict can do to a person, a family, a whole country - and what it means to fight for peace.